 Microalgal cultures limit their own growth.
-This happens most obviously at high cell abundance (in dense cultures), though it can also occur in very thin cell suspensions (Flynn & Berry 1999) giving rise to the critical-inoculum problem.
+This happens most obviously at high cell abundance (in dense cultures through light limitation and increased pH), though it can also occur in very thin cell suspensions (Flynn & Berry 1999) giving rise to the critical-inoculum problem.
 The latter represents a failure of a culture to start rapid growth unless a significant inoculum is added, or there is a very long lag phase until a critical cell abundance level is attained.
-To overcome this problem, usually growers of commercial microalgae gradually bulk up culture volumes; they do not pour a few 100 mL into a bioreactor of 1000L, for example.
-At the other extreme, limitation of growth at high cell abundance even in the presence of high nutrient levels is associated with abiotic events such as self-shading (and also elevated pH if CO2 is not introduced to counter DIC removal), and biotically through chemical interferences.
+To overcome this problem, usually growers of large-scale microalgal cultures gradually bulk up culture volumes; they do not pour a few 100 mL into a bioreactor of 1000L, for example.
+At the other extreme, limitation of growth at high cell abundance even in the presence of high nutrient levels is associated with abiotic events such as self-shading (and also elevated pH if CO_2 is not introduced to counter DIC removal), and biotically through chemical interferences.